neo4j-devtools/code-signer/README.md

-# App Signer
+# Code Signer

-A CLI tool for signing Graph Apps for Neo4j Desktop platform.
+A CLI tool for signing code used by Neo4j Graph platform.

 ## Usage